BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 export BUOYANT_LICENSE=[LICENSE]
 ```

-Add these to a file in the root of the `linkerd-demos/demo-orders` directory, named `settings.sh`, plus add two new lines with the cluster names, `export CLUSTER_NAME=demo-cluster-orders-hazl` and`export CLUSTER_NAME=demo-cluster-orders-topo`, like this:
+Add these to a file in the root of the `linkerd-demos/demo-orders` directory, named `settings.sh`, plus add a new line with the cluster name, `export CLUSTER_NAME=demo-cluster-orders-hazl`, like this:

 ```bash
 export API_CLIENT_ID=[CLIENT_ID]